mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 - Mesos endpoints with the <code>.json</code> suffix are deprecated and should not be used in DC/OS 1.13.

-- Some of the configuration parameters previously used to install DC/OS cluster components are no longer vallid.
+- Some of the configuration parameters previously used to install DC/OS cluster components are no longer valid.
 The following `dcos_generate_config.sh` command-line options have been deprecated and decommissioned:
     * `--set-superuser-password`
     * `--offline`
     * `--cli-telemetry-disabled`